tatterdemalion/angular-dropdowns/README.md

     // By default the 'text' property will be used as the display text in the dropdown entry.
     // All options that are not dividers must have a 'text' property.
-    // Or you can specify a different property name via the dropdown-item-label attribute.
     //
     // If an options object has an 'href' property set, then that dropdown entry
     //   will behave as a link and cannot be selected.